Last updated on May 4th, 2021 at 02:51 pm

-No 1: While you can make cashew butter in a blender, a processor is easier.
+- Tip 1: While you can make cashew butter in a blender, a processor is easier.
 You don't have to stop to scrape the bowl down as often and a processor just seems to make shorter work of the process.

-No 2: You can totally make homemade cashew butter without adding oil but it does help the processing along a little and creates an extra creamy nut butter.
+- Tip 2: You can totally make homemade cashew butter without adding oil but it does help the processing along a little and creates an extra creamy nut butter.

 Homemade cashew butter will keep in a sealed container in a cool pantry for up to 2 months.
 You can also store it in the fridge for 4 to 6 months.
 See this article from HuffPost Australia about storing nut butters.

+It can, yes.
 Nut butter that has gone rancid will change colour to a deeper shade and the butter portion will harden up and separate from the oil.
 The true test is to smell it.
 Rancid nuts and nut butter has a metallic smell.

 Use your homemade nut butter with these recipes!

 Hungry for More Plant-Based Goodness?
 Subscribe to my newsletter and follow along on Facebook, Pinterest and Instagram for all the latest news and updates.
 If you like this recipe, please check out my cookbook.
 Great Vegan Meals for the Carnivorous Family is full of simple, carnivore-approved family recipes.